danielfett/draft-dpop/mainmatter.md

 !---
 ```
 {
-    "typ": "pop+jwt",
+    "typ": "dpop-proof+jwt",
     "alg": "ES512"
 }.
 {
-    "at_hash": "2ba9eddc1f91394e57f9f8",
+    "jti": 42,
     "http_method": "get",
     "http_uri": "https://resource-server.example.com?path=something",
-    "exp": "...",
+    "exp": "..."
 }
 ```
 !---
-Figure 4: Proof-of-Possession JWT
+Figure 4: Proof-of-Possession JWT for Access Token

-This JWT contains the following fields:

- * `at_hash`: [access token hash as in OIDC]
- * `http_method`: The HTTP method used for the resource access
- * `http_uri`: The HTTP URI used for the resource access
- * `exp`: Expiration time of the JWT.
-The lifetime should be short.
+The header of this JWT MUST contain a `typ` claim with the value `dpop-proof+jwt`.
+For the body, the same field names and semantics as in the `DPoP-Binding` JWT are used.

-The signed JWT is then sent in the `Authorization-Confirmation` HTTP header. [ Can we come up with a better header name? ]
+The signed JWT is then sent in the `DPoP-Proof` HTTP header.

+# Refresh Token Usage (Proof of Possession for Refresh Tokens)

+At the token endpoint, public clients MUST provide a proof of possession in the same way as for access tokens.

-## Public Key Confirmation
+# Public Key Confirmation

-When access tokens are represented as JSON Web Tokens (JWT)[RFC7519], information about the DPoP public key SHOULD be represented using the `jwk+dpop` confirmation method member defined herein.
+When access tokens are represented as JSON Web Tokens (JWT)[@!RFC7519], information about the DPoP public key SHOULD be contained in the tokens.
+The public key is contained in JWK format in a member `dpop+jwk` of the `cnf` claim.

 ```
 {